 Subject to certain limitations, the Compensation Committee has the authority to determine that an alternate method to determine adjusted non-GAAP EBITDA would be more appropriate to achieve the objectives of the award.
-Generally, it is intended that the calculation of Adjusted EBITDA will be consistent with the calculation of non-GAAP EBITDA in our earnings releases, which also contain a reconciliation of non-GAAP EBITDA to the nearest GAAP measure.

-Except as described below, if the grantee terminates employment with us for any reason, any unvested PBRSUs will be cancelled and forfeited.
+Except as described below, if the grantee terminates employment with us for any reason, any unvested PBRSUs will be canceled and forfeited.
 If a Named Executive Officer's employment is terminated without Cause (including a deemed termination for Good Reason), as such terms are defined in the grantee's employment agreement, within two years following a Change in Control (as such term is defined in the Amended and Restated Plan, unless otherwise defined in the officer's employment agreement), any previously unvested PBRSUs that have been earned will become vested.

-The Company has filed a form of award agreement for the 2014 PBRSUs as an exhibit to its reports filed under the Exchange Act.
+The Company has filed a form of award agreement for the 2014 PBRSUs as an exhibit to its filings under the Exchange Act.